 EIU Staff Response:

-* The existing Cultural Center carries significant historical import for EIU's African American
+The existing Cultural Center carries significant historical import for EIU's African American community, especially alumni.

-* Other Pros and cons of both Sites A and K were consistent with the Steering Committee's
+Other Pros and cons of both Sites A and K were consistent with the Steering Committee's evaluation.

 Town Community Response:

 Regarding Site A, if vehicular access to 7th street (Site A) is closed off, access to and from the private property to the North could be adversely affected (possible route back to 9th Street might be indicated)

 Parking displacement required by Site A was of concern

 Some concern about losing open space on Site K